Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

 One of the photography composition areas that you can delve into here is the golden ratio.
 This was a concept some 2000+ years ago that applies to mathematics and art.

 Putting your subjects along a curved line draws the viewers eyes around the picture.
 This involves the viewer more, making it more interesting.

-Our article shows you how you can apply this to your food photography, while also discussing the Phi grid and Fibonacci spiral.
+Our article shows you how you can apply this to your food photography.
+It does this while discussing the Phi grid and the Fibonacci spiral.

 Read more great tips here on how to use composition in your travel photography.